* Also see the "Definitions" tab for descriptions of each search field, and search tips for each field.

 Street names did change over time.
 For instance, Seaton Street was later renamed Hastings Street, but will be listed in the database under "Seaton" if the permit was taken out before the name change.

-If you cannot locate your street in the database, you can trace the history of any name changes using Elizabeth Walker's brilliant book, Street Names of Vancouver:
+If you cannot locate your street in the database, check Elizabeth Walker's brilliant book, Street Names of Vancouver:

-Street Names of Vancouver, via the Vancouver Public Library (PDF, 68.8Mb)
+Street Names of Vancouver, by Elizabeth Walker via the Vancouver Public Library (PDF, 68.8Mb)

 The street address does not show up